illusion0001/orbisunjailed/about-general-knowledge.md

  * Rif Renamer (outdated/ not needed anymore) - Converts FAKE license to FREE license to be used on HEN 1.8 (5.05 payload)
  * PermanentUART - payload that enables UART monitoring permanently
  * Disable ASLR - Disables ASLR (Address Space Layout Randomization) to make working with memory easier/repeatable

-## Other useful terms to know

-  * Kernel panic = a forced reboot or shutdown caused by the unsuccessful attempt to jailbreak.
-  * Webkit exploit = the first part of a full jailbreak, a vulnerability in PS4's Internet Browser (currently every single jailbreak uses this method).
-  * Kernel exploit = the second part of a full jailbreak, a vulnerability in PS4's kernel which is the essential center of the operating system (provides basic services for all other parts of the OS).
-  * GoldHEN = HEN is a abbreviation of Homebrew Enabler, that allows unlocking the ability to install and play packages (games or apps).
-GoldHEN is the definitive version of HEN which also adds more features (VR enabler, Remote Package Insalls, Rest Mode support, external HDD supoort, Debug Trophies and many <a href="https://github.com/GoldHEN/GoldHEN#features"> more </a>.
-  * Homebrew = the term in PS4's scene, is any piece of application, modification of system that hasn't been directly done by Sony (ex: PS4Xplorer is a fan made file manager in form of a application)
-  * Local Account = default type of accounts PS4 can have, meant to be a guest account
-  * Activated Account = the other type of accounts PS4 can have, that tricks the system into thinking is a valid PSN account that can unlock some locked features such as save data management (USB only). **Note!: This is not like a actual PSN account, nor you can use it for PSN!**
-  * Package (pkg) = the main format PS4 recognizes to pack games, updates, DLC, themes and more (similar to a archive).
-  * Payload (in a .bin or .js format) = a file that allows modifying and adding unsigned code to run on the PS4.
-  * FTP Transfers = FTP stands for File Transfer Protocol, it is used to remotely send and receive files from and to the PS4 to a PC without the need of USB drives.
-  * CFW = Custom FirmWare, a full fan-made firmware, designed for various jailbroken uses. **Note!: PS4 does not have any CFW**.
-  * FAKE Packages (fake pkg or FPKG) = Homebrew packages that have not been created or verified by Sony.
-They are different from retail because they do not need a license or disc to be inserted, but requires the PS4 to jailbroken before attempting to launch them.
-While the name contains *fake*, they are not malicious, rather a term used to differentiate them from retail packages.
-  * RETAIL Packages (retail pkg) = Packages created and verified by Sony that usually come directly from PS Store.
-These packages cannot be launched if the user does not have a license for the content they wish to launch.
-Themes however are the only retail packages that can be unlocked.
-  * ERROR CODES = error codes are meant for a quick identification of different type of corruptions the PS4 can have. <a href="https://www.psdevwiki.com/ps4/Error_Codes"> A list of error codes and some descriptions can be found here </a>.

 ## Ready to start?